Expert Reviews – Murchison Falls NP

 4/5

-Although the wildlife viewing is excellent in this park, it is the scenery that really gets to me: the rolling grassy hills studded with borassus palms teeming with plains animals, the paparus swamps home to the sought after shoebill stork and forests inhabited by chimpanzees.
+Although the wildlife viewing is excellent in this park, it is the scenery that really gets to me.
+There are rolling grassy hills studded with borassus palms and teeming with plains animals, papyrus swamps inhabited by the sought-after shoebill, and forests that provide refuge to chimpanzees.
 But, the main feature in the park is the Victoria Nile.
-A highlight to any visit is a boat trip up the Nile to one of the most spectacular sights of water pushing through a cleft in the escarpment: Murchison Falls.
-Gliding on this mighty river is an unforgettable experience: hippos snorting everywhere, elephants playing in the water and lots of water birds along the shore.
+A highlight of any visit is a boat trip up the Nile to one of the most spectacular sights of water pushing through a cleft in the escarpment: Murchison Falls.
+Gliding on this mighty river is an unforgettable experience: there are hippos snorting everywhere, elephants playing in the water, and lots of waterbirds along the shore.
 The afternoon boat trip is great for spotting animals coming to drink.
-Once we even spotted a leopard from the boat.
+Once we even saw a leopard from the boat.
 The main antelope in the park is the Uganda kob and big herds of them inhabit the grassy plains north of the river.
-If you watch these antelopes carefully, you won’t have any problems spotting lions.
-The kob’s alarm signal, a high-pitched whistle is unmissable.
+If you watch these antelope carefully, you won’t have any problems spotting lions.
+The kob’s alarm signal, a high-pitched whistle, is unmissable.
 Then it’s just a matter of following their gaze.

 Expert